Opportunistic QKD: Exploiting Idle Capacity of Classical WDM Systems: Quantum-Classical Resource Coexistence in WDM Systems

 \section{Quantum-Classical Resource Coexistence in WDM Systems}

 We introduced a model for the classical data traffic in the previous section.
-In the following, we show how channels are assigned to \gls{qkd} or classical data transmission depending on traffic.
+In the following, we show how channels are assigned to \gls{qkd} and classical data transmission depending on traffic.

 Consider a \gls{wdm} link comprising $N$ discrete channels, each with a classical transmission capacity $C$.
 At any time $t$, the number of channels required to support the total classical traffic demand $R(t)$ is given by: